tcondit/PNNL/slide-outline.md

  * Both bring development teams together with stakeholders
   * product owners
   * operations
+ * Both rely on fast feedback
+ * Really, both are about creating high-functioning, cohesive teams
+  * But DevOps (correctly, IMO) encourages a more holistic view of the team

 * Text Configuration + Version Control = <3 reviewable release process